 5G is rolling out across the UK on every major network, and brings with it far higher speeds than 4G with a theoretical maximum speed of between 10 and 50Gbps, according to the regulatory body Ofcom.

-We’re not at that level yet, but reported peak download speeds have already reached 753Mbps (based on a Point Topic / Thinkbroadband report from late 2020) and some networks claim that speeds of upwards of 1Gbps are already being experienced.
+We’re not at that level yet, but reported peak download speeds have already reached at least 853.4Mbps (based on a RootMetrics report from the second half of 2023) and some networks claim that speeds of upwards of 1Gbps are already being experienced.

 Average download speeds are currently up to six times faster than 4G and twenty five times faster than 3G, and 5G is already faster than fibre broadband in many areas around the UK.